pxslip/db-studio/docs/guides/migration/node.md

 project.

-This is useful if you make changes to a data model in a development project and need to apply them to a production project, or to move from a self-hosted project to Directus Cloud.
+This is useful if you make changes to a data model in a development project and need to apply them to a production project, or to move from a self-hosted project to DB Studio Cloud.

 ## How-To Guide